MilliPress/MilliCache/README.md

 ## Clearing Cache

-By default, MilliCache expires (does not delete) cache entries when they reach their Time-To-Live (TTL).
+By default, MilliCache expires (not deletes) cache entries when they reach their Time-To-Live (TTL).
 When a cache entry expires,
 MilliCache serves the outdated copy to the visitor while regenerating the cache in the background.
 This ensures users experience no delay during cache regeneration.